Real-Time Process Execution

 Typically, when a process instance is created and executed, it is processed in the background by the process engine.
 When that process instance may be executed depends on several factors, including priority, when to execute, and how busy the process engine is.

-FlowWright's process engine can execute a process instance in real time (completely in memory) and return a result—similar to how a FlowWright Microservice works.
+FlowWright's process engine can execute a process instance in real-time (entirely in memory) and return a result, similar to how a FlowWright Microservice works.

-In many use cases, you might want to execute a process in real time.
-For example, the process might take some inputs, make some decisions and computations in real time, and return the output as a result.
+You might want to execute a process in real-time in many use cases.
+For example, the process might take some inputs, make some decisions and computations in real-time, and return the output as a result.

 Here's the example API code to perform real-time process execution using the FlowWright API: